 authorize the director to carry out the execution at any time during the warrant’s duration.

 Return on Warrant.
-The superintendent of the state prison must make a return on the warrant to the Supreme Court showing the manner and time of execution.
+The director of the Arizona Department of Corrections must make a return on the warrant to the Supreme Court showing the manner and time of execution.

 Rule 31.24.
 Voluntary Dismissal